braindecoding/supl/README.md

 - Reports in **.csv** and **.xlsx** formats
 - **plot** folder: reports for each iteration, batch, **z** value, and intermediate dimension analysis

----

-This version is clearer and more professional.
-Let me know if you need further refinements! 😊